CR91TQ94/KeePass_keyfile_generator/README.md

 # KeePass Python keyfile generator (memorable)

 This script is a KeePass keyfile generator, which allows you to create a secure keyfile using a memorable brain-key.
 KeePass is a widely-used password manager that enhances security by requiring a keyfile in addition to a master password.
-This script takes a user-provided brain-key, computes a Keccak-512 hash, and then processes this hash to create a SHA-256 hash.
+These scripts take a user-provided brain-key, compute a hash, and then processes this hash to create a SHA-256 hash.
 The result is formatted into an XML document that serves as the KeePass keyfile.

+### Three types of hashing:
+These scripts offer three distinct methods for processing your brain-key: standard SHA-256, Keccak-512, and SHAKE-256 with a variable output length.
+You may select the type that best suits your needs.
+The SHAKE algorithm provides the flexibility to choose the output length according to your preference.

 ### How It Works: